fangdreth/MBAACC-Extended-Training-Mode/README.md

 	+ Most commonly seen when changing characters' X locations
 + Specific situations can cause the configured reversal to repeat
 + Some of the enemy reversals are the wrong moves.
 PLEASE LET ME KNOW IF YOU FIND ONE.
++ ALL GUARD COMBO setting does not behave correctly with Ex Guard

 # FAQ